 Tip #4 | Buy Vehicle Insurance at the Border

 Insurance known as SOAT is obligatory in Colombia.
 While there is no requirement to provide proof of insurance at the Colombia Ecuador border, we cannot stress enough how important it is to buy the insurance at the border.

 Pro-tip: Completing Tip #3 is crucial in making this happen as cash is king at the border!

-I wish someone would have given us this piece of advice for when we crossed the from Ecuador to Colombia.
-We unfortunately did not have enough US dollars to exchange into Colombian pesos, so we set off into Colombia to find an ATM.
+I wish someone would have given us this piece of advice when we crossed from Ecuador to Colombia.
+We, unfortunately, did not have enough US dollars to exchange into Colombian pesos, so we set off into Colombia to find an ATM.
 This was a mistake.
-By the time we managed to find an ATM, we were no longer at the border and buying the obligatory insurance became a headache.
+By the time we managed to find an ATM, we were no longer at the border, and buying the obligatory insurance became a headache.

 At the Colombia Ecuador border, an international traveler can purchase SOAT for a foreign vehicle for the number of months you will be in Colombia.
 Once you leave the border, this is not the case, but this is the least of your problems.